POS 100 American National Government (3 Credits)

 POS 451 Public Personnel Administration (3 Credits)

-Public Personnel Administration, is an introduction to public personnel management.
+Introduction to public personnel management.
 The course focuses on the recruitment, examination, placement, remuneration, morale, retirement, training, and issues that impact public service.
-It also examines the cont
+It also examines the context, processes, paradoxes, and various environments (legal, political, economic, and social dimensions) of public personnel management at the federal level.
+Prerequisite: POS 350

 POS 463 Politics of African Nations (3 Credits)

-The course provides students with an overview of African politics within a historical context and examines contemporary issues in a broader international framework with particular emphasis on the role of colonialism, the Cold War and post-colonial relatio
+The course provides students with an overview of African politics within a historical context and examines contemporary issues in a broader international framework with particular emphasis on the role of colonialism, the Cold War, and post-colonial relations with the big powers.
+It also focuses on intra-African relations, synthesizing materials that examine democratization, political stability, economic development, and regional integration.
+Prerequisite: At least 45 credit hours

-POS 464 African Crisis: Causes and Effects (3 Credits)
+POS 464 African Crises: Causes and Effects (3 Credits)

-This course is designed to neutralize in as much, as possible media bias on Africa.
-While these, miseries are very characteristic of African, politics, they did not occur in isolation.
-To, mitigate media bias, students will be introduced, to the most chronic crises in Africa, but against, the backdrop of historical events such as, colonialism and the Cold War.
+The course is designed to neutralize, as much as possible, media bias on Africa.
+While these miseries are very characteristic of African politics, they did not occur in isolation.
+To mitigate media bias, students will be introduced to the most chronic crises in Africa, but against the backdrop of historical events such as colonialism and the Cold War.
+Prerequisite: At least 45 credit hours

 Independent reading and analytical reporting on works outside the immediate scope of formal courses.
 Special emphasis is placed on the depth of various perspectives.

-POS 468 A Survey of Contemporary Governments of Asia (3 Credits)
+POS 468 Survey Contemporary Governments of Asia (3 Credits)

-Survey of the contemporary politics and, governments of countries on the Asian continent., Attention is paid to the historical, geographic,, economic, political, religious and cultural, conditions and issues that have shaped them and, rom which present governments evolved.
+Survey of the contemporary politics and governments of countries on the Asian continent.
+Attention is paid to the historical, geographic, economic, political, religious, and cultural conditions and issues that have shaped them and from which present governments evolved.

 POS 493 Political Science Internship (3 Credits)

 Internship in a public agency or nonprofit organization, providing students the opportunity to integrate and extend classroom learning with practice.
-The course provides an opportunity to apply political science, public administration, or public policy th
+The course provides an opportunity to apply political science, public administration, or public policy theories and knowledge to a specific goal or challenge faced by the organization with a greater level of responsibility.
+Prerequisite: POS 100 and at least 30 credit hours